pmndrs/use-asset/readme.md

 import React, { Suspense } from "react" import { createAsset } from "use-asset"

-// First create an asset, the arguments are user-provided. const asset = createAsset(async (id, version) => {
+const asset = createAsset(async (id, version) => {
   const res = await fetch(`https://hacker-news.firebaseio.com/${version}/item/${id}.json`)
   return await res.json()
 })

-// You can preload assets, these will be executed and cached immediately asset.preload(10000, "v0")

 function Post({ id }) {
-  // Request asset, this component will now suspend const { by, title } = asset.read(id, "v0")
+  const { by, title } = asset.read(id, "v0")
   return <div>{title} by {by}</div>
 }